 While we’ve almost covered everything, there are a handful of common questions we can still answer.

-Does Stripe have a debit card?
+Does Stripe have a business card?

 Does Stripe use Visa?